• Skip to primary navigation

 • ⅔ cup white vinegar

-• 2 cans cut green beans 14.5 oz cans, low sodium
+• 2 14.5 ounce cans cut green beans one drained, one not drained

 Instructions

-• Pan-fry the bacon in a large oven-safe saute pan over medium-low heat and frequently turn for about 10 minutes or until it is browned and crispy.
+• Pan-fry the bacon in a large oven-safe skillet over medium-low heat for about 10 minutes or until it is browned and crispy.
 Remove from the pan and drain on paper towels.
-Leave the drippings in the pan.
+Leave the bacon grease in the pan.

-• Add sugar and vinegar and stir until everything is well combined.
-Add the onions and cook for 15 minutes.
+• Add sugar and vinegar to the skillet and stir until everything is well combined.
+Add the sliced onions and cook for 15 minutes.

-• Add two cans of green beans, one drained and one not drained, and add the can of drained sliced water chestnuts.
-Combine and simmer for 5 minutes.
+• Add two cans of green beans, one drained and one not drained, and then add the can of drained, sliced water chestnuts.
+Combine and simmer for five minutes.

-• Crumble the bacon and add it to the green bean mixture – cover and bake for 30 minutes.
+• Crumble the bacon and add it to the green bean mixture – cover and bake for 30 minutes in the oven.

 Notes

-You can make this dish up to 24 hours ahead and reheat before serving.
+• You can also make this side dish up to 24 hours ahead and reheat it on the stove or in the microwave before serving.

-Fresh cooked or frozen green beans can be substituted in this recipe, but you will have to add about one-half cup of water or chicken broth to make up for the lack of liquid.
+• Fresh or frozen green beans can be substituted in this recipe, but you will have to add about a half cup of chicken or vegetable broth to make up for the lack of liquid.
+Uncooked green beans will need to be cooked in boiling water for eight to ten minutes on the stove or covered and microwaved for about five to six minutes.

 Nutrition